viniazvd/vue-coe-image/README.md

 duration            | Number   |  `false` | Animation duration time

-You could listen to the intersect and load events for more complex animations and state handling:

 ## Events

 Name       | About
 -----      | -----
-intersect  | Triggered when the image intersects the viewport error      | Triggered when an image upload error occurs
+intersect  | Triggered when the image crosses the viewport for more complex animations and state manipulation error      | Triggered when an image upload error occurs